cinema antiplastique is a film and movement studio where

 land acknowledgment

-cinema antiplastique is located in stolen lands of the Lenapehoking, colonially known as the dumbo neighborhood of brooklyn, new york city. as we collectively work to address and repair these histories of crime against earth and interspecies relations, we invite indigenous peoples of this land to reach out re collaboration, land back efforts and events. looking forward to hearing from you.
+cinema antiplastique is located in stolen lands of the Lenapehoking, colonially known as the dumbo neighborhood of brooklyn, new york city. as we collectively work to address and repair these histories of crime against earth and interspecies relations, we invite indigenous peoples of this land to please reach out here re collaboration, land back efforts and events. looking forward to hearing from you.

 “We argue that cultural criticism is particularly fruitful and a necessary ingredient to an emancipatory post-capitalist politics if it builds on these various international roots and does not appear as a one-sided bougeois critique of the ‘modern way of life’ that advocates manual labour, uncritically promotes a ‘return to community’, engages with common tropes of personal self-optimization and individuality in the face of mass culture, or fails to engage in a critique of social structures and political systems of power all togther.” p.
 115